 Frank Lloyd Wright.
 Louis Sullivan.
 H.H.
 Richardson.
 Stanford White.
 Eliel and Eero Saarinen.
-If you were to list the great designers around the turn of the 20th century, you’d find they all converged in Buffalo.
+If you were to list the great designers from the first half of the 20th century, you’d find they all converged in Buffalo.
 In fact, the The New York Times recently recognized Buffalo as “home to some of the greatest American architecture of the late 19th and early 20th centuries” and on, another occasion, “a textbook for a course in modern American buildings.”

 The best of the best aren’t hard to find.
 We’ve highlighted them below for your must-see tour of great American architecture in Buffalo.

 Considered by many to be one of our nation’s finest Art Deco public buildings, City Hall was dedicated in 1932 on the hundredth anniversary of Buffalo’s founding.
 Designed by John Wade, it rises 28 stories and offers 316,937 square feet of usable space.
 Of note are its exterior tile details, dramatic vaulted lobby, bronze doors and the frieze above the main entrance depicting aspects of city life.

 Formerly the Buffalo State Hospital, the Richardson Olmsted Complex was designed in 1870 by America’s foremost architect at the time, H.H.
 Richardson.
 Constructed of Medina sandstone, it is the largest and first major example of a style that became known as “Richardson Romanesque.”
 This masterwork appears on the National Register of Historic Places and is a National Historic Landmark.